kamshika291098/Assignment2/README.md

-# Assignment2Try these and copy your command and message, paste it in file and submit. you should
+# Assignment2
-include these two repository links in the file.
+Try these and copy your command and message, paste it in file and submit. you should include these two repository links in the file.
 Q1.
 1. Create a repository for your Team Software Project